 Importance of this Episode:

-- This year on the 16th of March, the Telugu Desam Party (TDP) and the YSR Congress gave the notice for a ‘No Confidence’ motion against the NDA Government at the Centre.
+- On the 16th of March, 2018, the Telugu Desam Party (TDP) and the YSR Congress gave notice for a ‘No Confidence’ motion against the NDA Government at the Centre.
 The move came just hours after the TDP ended its 4-year-old alliance with the BJP and walked out of the NDA.

 - A number of parties had extended their support to the motion.

-- In this episode, we will understand what a no-confidence motion is, what are the procedures in moving it?
-And its role and relevance in a parliamentary democracy.
+- In this episode, we will understand what a no-confidence motion is, and what are the procedures for moving it.
+We will also see its role and relevance in a parliamentary democracy.

 - It is important to understand the purpose and impact of a “No Confidence Motion” against a Government, and also what leads to the adoption of such a motion.